The Transformation has Begun

 Construction Progress

-Watch as we prepare the site for construction of a new 811,000-square-foot terminal and multi-modal complex that includes a five-story parking garage and rental car customer service building that will improve the customer experience and modernize the airport with new tech-forward, sustainable and health-conscious facilities.
+Watch as we prepare the site for construction of a new 811,000-square-foot terminal and multi-modal complex that includes a five-story parking garage and rental car customer service building that will improve the customer experience and modernize the airport with new, tech-forward and sustainable facilities.

 January 2023 – All foundation work, including pile caps and grade beams, was completed on the site of the new terminal.
 There were also multiple concrete pours.
 More than half of the Mechanically Stabilized Earth walls for the new roadway system are in place.